 My initial photos of this species aren't very good, but the bird itself is distinctive, thanks to its crescentic facial patterning.
 When the bird looked straight at me, as in the thumbnail to the left, I was reminded of a Mexican wrestler's mask.

-The Gray-Headed subspecies of dark-eyed juncos includes gray sides and wings and a contrasting rufous back.
-They also have a dark mask extending from the beak back to the eyes, and an all-pink bill—but those two features may be harder to spot if the light isn't right.
-For all juncos, look for white outer tail feathers while the bird is flying.
+For all dark-eyed juncos, look for white outer tail feathers while the bird is flying.
+The plumage variations on this species are sometimes used to divide them into subspecies, and I have provided the corresponding Latin names, but I prefer the noncommittal word "form."
+The gray-headed form of dark-eyed juncos, shown above, includes gray sides and wings and a contrasting rufous back.
+The form also features a dark mask extending from the beak back to the eyes, and an all-pink bill—but those two features may be difficult to spot if the light isn't right.

 Dark-eyed Junco, slate-colored form (Junco hyemalis hyemalis)